jordond/fullstack-angular-typescript/README.md

 **Under active development, not ready for use**

+**Update December 10**
+I want to start working on other projects, and I feel the backend is in a decent enough place right now.
+It works pretty well, and is fairly dynamic.
+There isn't really a front-end demo to this, I may add one eventually.

 A fullstack skeleton starter app for a trendy little web app.
 Utilizing Typescript, ES6, Angular, and Webpack, with a nice gulp build system.
 The client side relies on npm only and not bower.
 It is more of a learning experience for me than anything.

 ## Features